gitToki/gitToki/Readme.md

 ## About Me

 Hi there!
 I'm a **Security Engineer** , with a versatile background in software development and security.
-Over the years, I've worn multiple hats in the tech industry, including:
+Over the years, I've worn multiple hats, including:

 - **DevSecOps Engineer**     With a bit of SAST (VeraCode on Java codebase)
 - **C++ Software Engineer**
 - **Software engineer**     (React and Nodejs)

-Currently, I'm focused on becoming a highly skilled **Smart Contract Engineer** to contribute meaningfully to the growing blockchain ecosystem.

 ## What Drives Me